esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Data FIFOs configuration

-Each DMA channel uses a FIFO to buffer the data to be written, which is crucial for mitigating the combined delays from the system bus and the DMA subsystem bus.
+Each DMA channel uses FIFOs to buffer the data to be read & written, which is crucial for mitigating the combined delays from the system bus and the DMA subsystem bus.
-The size of the FIFO is parametric and is, by default, the same across all channels.
+The size of the FIFOs is parametric and is, by default, the same across all channels.

-Some applications can benefit from a larger FIFO because it allows for more values to be buffered in situations where the bus is heavily utilized or the target peripheral, such as the SPI, is too slow.
+Some applications can benefit from larger FIFOs because it allows for more values to be buffered in situations where the bus is heavily utilized or the target peripheral, such as the SPI, is too slow.
-On the other hand, other applications might not require such a large FIFO, so area can be saved by reducing its size.
+On the other hand, other applications might not require such large FIFOs, so area can be saved by reducing its size.
 A hybrid system, where some channels have large FIFO sizes and others have smaller ones, could benefit both these types of applications.

-It is possible to specify the size of each DMA channel FIFO in `dma_subsystem.sv`.
+It is possible to specify the size of each DMA channel FIFOs in `dma_subsystem.sv`.
 These are the steps to follow to take advantage this feature:

 - Uncomment `//define EN_SET_FIFO_CH_SIZE;` to enable the mechanism
 - Adjust the parameters _L_, _M_ and _S_.
-They define the size of a large, medium and small FIFO.
+They define the size of a large, medium and small FIFOs.
 - Modify the parameter `typedef enum {L, M, S} fifo_ch_size_t;` to assign individual sizes to the FIFOs.
 The number of elements must reflect the number of DMA channels.
 <br>